gbionics/adam/README.md

 usd_path = "robot.usda"
 model.to_usd(usd_path, robot_prim_path="/Robot")

-# Load kinematics/dynamics from USD
+# If you have an existing USD file, start from this to create a KinDynComputations instance
 kinDyn = KinDynComputations.from_usd(
     usd_path,
     robot_prim_path="/Robot",